 MapReduce is the original programming model for distributed data processing on Apache Hadoop.
-It’s a way of expressing computations that can be parallelized across many nodes, by structuring them as a map phase that processes pieces independently followed by a reduce phase that combines partial results.
-Although it’s been partly displaced by newer frameworks like Spark, the underlying ideas are still everywhere.
+You express a computation that parallelizes across many nodes by structuring it as a map phase that processes pieces independently, followed by a reduce phase that combines partial results.
+Newer frameworks like Spark have partly displaced it, but the underlying ideas are still everywhere.

 The structure has two phases: